rwahs/tools/README.md

 Syntax for the `build` task:

-    rwahs build --component <component> [--release <release>]

-Using shorthand form for parameters:

     rwahs build -c <component> [-r <release>]

-The optional `--release`/`-r` parameter specifies the name of the release, which must be unique for the given component.
+The optional `-r` parameter specifies the name of the release, which must be unique for the given component.
 If the name already exists, an error is emitted.
-If the `--release`/`-r` option is omitted, the release name is generated based on the current timestamp.
+If the `-r` option is omitted, the release name is generated based on the current timestamp.

-Note this task does not understand the `--env`/`-e` option, because releases exist independently of environments.
+Note this task does not understand the `-e` option, because releases exist independently of environments.

 ### Deploy